berahaan/cinema-ticket/README.md

 ```
 so that install dependency
 2.Set up environment variables
-for Frontend create .env if not exists already and add GRAPHQL_ENDPOINT ="Your_Graphql_Endpoint"
-for backend create .env and add this
+Then create .env and add this
 ```bash
 JWT_SECRET=""
 JWT_REFRESH_SECRET=""